 The stems and leaves are also edible and taste similar to celery.
+I think that they accompany fish particularly well.
 The strongly flavored older leaves can make a good addition to soup stock.
 Harvesting too many is probably not a good idea if you are hoping for good sized roots, since the plant already struggles to produce those in a short growing season.

 In its native range, arracacha is grown from the lower, subtropical elevations of the Andes, all the way up to 10,500 feet (3200 m), where the climate is cool and temperate.
 Most varieties are grown at warmer middle elevations, so good performance in cool climates should not be assumed.